qrno/templatemengo/docs/blog/purr.md

 # Purr

-This is a description of really educational greedy solution to an AtCoder problem.
-It may be obvious to some of you, but given the problem is rated 1835 on AtCoder, which is equivalent to 2100 on Codeforces, I'd say it is a relatively challenging problem.
+This is a really educational greedy solution to an AtCoder problem.
+It may be obvious to some of you, but given the problem is rated 1835 on AtCoder, which is equivalent to 2100 on Codeforces, I'd say it is a pretty challenging problem.

 The following is [(abc214_e) Packing Under Range Regulations](https://atcoder.jp/contests/abc214/tasks/abc214_e) with a very slightly modified statement: